How To Invest In Asia by Jay Kim

 Look at the big picture

 I’ve spoken before about the exciting initiatives that Hong Kong is backing to help promote innovation and investment into the region.
 But it is important not only to focus on the micro trends but to be aware of the macro trends that are driving these initiatives.
 Back in 2013, Chinese leader Xi Jinping announced China’s “project of the century” called the One Belt, One Road Initiative (OBOR).
 This massive project’s main goal is to increase connectivity between Asia, Europe and Africa and enhance trade and economic development across all 68 countries that are involved.
-Using the ancient Silk Road trading routes as a geographical framework, the total infrastructure spend on for the entire project is estimated at upwards of US$6 trillion.
+Using the ancient Silk Road trading routes as a geographical framework, the total infrastructure spends on for the entire project is estimated at upwards of US$6 trillion.

 Another exciting initiative was recently announced by Chinese Premier Li Keqiang as part of his great urbanization plan.
 This plan which encompasses a region known as the Greater Bay Area involves the cluster of 11 cities in the Pearl River Delta region including Guangdong, Hong Kong and Macau.
 According to Colliers International, this will provide an additional US$3.6 trillion in annual economic output in a little over a decade.
 These two macro trends must not be ignored and provide a great tailwind that will support the explosive economic growth in the region for years to come.